rubychan299/mlph_sp2020_final_project/README.md

 1. Feature Selection

-    Lasso Regression was used for Feature seleection for Logistic Regression
+    Lasso Regression and best subset selection was used for Feature selection for logistic regression

 2. Classification
  * Logistic Regression